WHAT TO DO IN THE WICKEDEST GHOST TOWN, JEROME ARIZONA

 Jerome is best seen on foot and the Bartlett Hotel in the heart of downtown is the perfect starting point.
 There is plenty of parking just across the street to leave the car for the rest of the day.

 The original hotel that occupied this spot was the Grandview Hotel which was built in 1895.
 This high-society club and dancehall was destroyed in a massive city fire of 1898.

-The Bartlett Hotel was rebuilt in 1901 and was Jerome’s premier luxury hotel.
+The Bartlett Hotel was rebuilt in 1901 and was town’s premier luxury hotel.
 The building became unstable in the

 Within the hollowed grounds of the abandoned hotel are remnants of what once was.
 A little ghostly, spooky, or perhaps even haunted.
 You’ll have to see for yourself.